Art

 In its broadest sense, is a type of correspondence.
 It implies whatever the craftsman expects it to mean.
 This importance is molded by the materials, strategies, and structures.
 Is a demonstration of communicating emotions, considerations, and perceptions.

 It may be characterized in terms of imitation (its representation of reality), expression, communication of emotion, or other qualities.
 During the Romantic period, it came to be seen as “a special faculty of the human mind to be classified with religion and science”.
-Though the definition of what constitutes art is disputed and has changed over time.
+The definition of what constitutes art is disputed and has changed over time.
 General descriptions mention an idea of imaginative or technical skill stemming from human agency and creation.

 Any brief definition of art would oversimplify the matter.
 We can say that all the definitions offered over the centuries include some notion of human agency.
 Whether through manual skills, intellectual manipulation, or public or personal expression.
 Recall that the word is etymologically related to artificial — i.e., produced by human beings.
-Since this include many types of production that are not conventionally consider to be art.
+Since this includes many types of production that are not conventionally considered to be art.
 Perhaps a better term for them would be visual culture.
-This would explain why certain preindustrial cultures produce objects which Eurocentric interests characterize as artistry.
+This would explain why certain preindustrial cultures produce objects that Eurocentric interests characterize as artistry.
 Even though the producing culture has no linguistic term to differentiate these objects from utilitarian artifacts.